NVIDIA/spark-rapids/CONTRIBUTING.md

 After a successful build the RAPIDS Accelerator jar will be in the `dist/target/` directory.

+### Building against different CUDA Toolkit versions

+You can build against different versions of the CUDA Toolkit by using one of the following profiles:
+* `-Pcuda11` (CUDA 11.0/11.1/11.2, default)

 ## Code contributions

 ### Your first issue